We are delighted that you are considering Loyola Preparatory School for your child and are pleased to provide admissions

 Parents of pupils receiving Early Years Funding should note that the number of sessions that provision is available is identical to the published term dates for the school with each day corresponding to two sessions - morning and afternoon.

-Interviews continue until the number of allocated places is filled.
-Precedence will be given to candidates whose parents are committed under normal circumstances to remaining at the school until Year 6 (Rudiments).
+Interviews and assessments continue until the number of allocated places are filled.
+Precedence will be given to candidates whose parents are committed (under normal circumstances) to remaining at the school until Year 6 (Rudiments).

 Registration fee: £50 (to accompany application form - not refundable)

 Entrance Fee: £1,000 (payable upon acceptance of a place at the school)

 This entrance fee is made up of a £250 non-refundable payment (which covers set up administration costs) and £750 which will be deducted from your son’s last term’s fees in Rudiments (year 6).
 If an accepted school place is not taken up, the whole £1,000 is forfeited and is not refundable.